boynux/boynux-orig-blog/_posts/2014-04-20-raspberry-pi-vpn-server.md

 ---
 layout: post
 title: Raspberry Pi VPN Server
+excerpt: How to quickly set up a VPN server using Raspberry Pi, It's very easy to have Raspberry Pi VPN server at home.
+No external keyboard or HDMI needed to do this tutorial.
+All you need is ...
 ---

 I needed a way to access my home private network remotely.
 I decided to utilize existing **Raspberry Pi** as a VPN server.
 I'm going to install `Raspbian` as choice of operating system.